It is unlawful to do any of the following:

 - Dogs may not be used to pursue bear, except during permit hunts that allow hunting bear with dogs.

-- It is unlawful to take feral swine on bear sanctuaries except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.
+- It is unlawful to take feral swine on designated bear sanctuaries except during the deer archery season, deer blackpowder season, deer gun season and any small game season using only weapons and manner of take prescribed for that hunting season.

 - Dogs may not be used to take feral swine.